zarf-dev/proposals/0051-v1beta1-schema/README.md

 The v1beta1 APIVersion will introduce a new `Kind` alongside ZarfPackageConfig called ZarfComponentConfig.
 ZarfComponentConfig files will allow declaring a component to be imported from other packages.
 It will have its own schema, and this schema will be verified on create and publish.
 ZarfComponentConfigs will be importable only from v1beta1 packages.
 Components from other ZarfPackageConfigs will not be importable in v1beta1 packages.

 A ZarfComponentConfig must define exactly one of `component` or `variants`.
 The `component` field is a single object representing a component that is always importable.
 The `variants` field is a list of components where each entry must specify the `.only` key to define when that variant applies (e.g. flavors, OSs, or architectures).
 If the `.only` key has the same value for two variants, the user will receive an error.
-View the schema of this object in [design details](#zarf-component-config-schema)
+View the schema of this object in [design details](#zarf-component-config-schema).

 The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
 Cyclical imports will error.
 ZarfComponentConfig files will not have a default filename such as zarf.yaml.
 This will encourage users to give their files descriptive names and help encourage a flatter directory structure as users will not default to having a new folder for each component.
 ZarfComponentConfigs will be able to define their own values and valuesSchema.